 Finished and successful – even the felting part didn’t cause me any problems.
 They’re cute as a trio – it’s such a shame to split them up.
 Our Easter guests had fun with their little Easter egg hunt and the Schmeebot bunnies helped out by hanging onto their baskets and overseeing the hunters.
 Pattern: Schmeebot rabbit Yarn: Patons Classic Wool Needles: 5 mm dpn (green and orange rabbits), 6 mm dpn (grey rabbit) Modifications: Played with length of arms and legs.
-Tried garter st ears on one of read more
+Tried garter st ears on one of the bunnies instead of read more

 Easter is coming and I had this last minute idea to knit some bunnies for my little bunny and his cousins’ Easter baskets.
 The Schmeebot bunny piqued my interest quite a while back and now I have a reason to knit it!
 Or should I say three of them.
 Here are the gangly legged bunnies before they’re felted and finished off.
 The grey one is knit on larger (too large) needles.
 The orange one is knit completely on two dpns like i-cord.
 For the larger sections read more